learnk8s/learnk8s.io/src/k8bit/content.md

 as you've already seen them
 ```

+**The Pod is listed twice:**

+1. In the "list all the Pods" API request and
+1. In the "stream the updates for all Pods" request.

 _Isn't the watch API supposed to stream only updates?_

 _Why is it streaming events that happened in the past?_